- Accelerated College Program

 Program applicants are accepted on a first-come, first-served basis.

 Information Sessions for Spring 2018:

 Tuesday, February 20 5:00 pm S-100 building (S-201)

 Monday, March 12 5:00 pm S-100 building (S-201)

 Thursday, April 19 5:00 pm S-100 building (S-201)

 Pass Rate for RHIT Exam

-100% of RHIT candidates who took the exam for the first time successfully passed the national examination and became Registered Health Information Technicians (n=14).
+92% of RHIT candidates who took the exam within 6 months of graduation successfully passed the national examination and became Registered Health Information Technicians (n=13).